Mandaris-LLC/react-native-navigation-full-circle/docs/android-specific-use-cases.md

 The `<SharedElementTransition>` component determines how views that are shared between two screens transition between these screens.
 For example, if two screens have the same image in different positions and sizes, the `<SharedElementTransition>` will translate and scale the image smoothly between these screens.

->When you Shared Element Transition is used, the default cross-fading transition is activated between the entering and exiting screens.
-To disable the corss-fade animation set `animated: false` when pushing the second screen.

 ## Supported transitions
 * Scale
 * Text color